Outcast-SMP/OutcastBot/README.md

 # OutcastBot

-A discord bot for the Outcast SMP server.
+A discord bot created in python using the dearpygui for the interface.

+Made by illusion.